SE-317-Fall-23/API-Testing-Assign5/README.md

 ### Tests
 * Include the unit tests from the previous assginment in this submission.
 * Write tests for both routes
 * Use a test double to test the intergration with the address validation service.
-I.e. write unit tests for the address validation service integration
+I.e. write unit tests for the address validation service integration and data access integration

+## Grading
+* POST and GET that satisfy the requirements (1 point)
+* API Tests for positive and negative scenarios (2 point)
+* Test use some form test doubles (2 points)